22 Career Overall Rank

 Her solo exhibition held from December 2002 to March 2003 at the Museum of Contemporary Art threw those interested in Aboriginal art into a spin.
 In a controversial and extremely unusual move, Gallery Gondwana held a commercial exhibition of her work at the Danks Street Depot Gallery concurrent to the MCA show.
 Dorothy’s major large black canvases featuring tight grids of carefully dotted white lines sold for around $60,000-80,000 each, double the prices similar works had attracted just six months earlier in her Gallery Gondwana Alice Springs exhibition.
 Similarly, 120 x 120 cm paintings previously exhibited for $10,000-12,000 and 150 x 90 cm works at $8,000 had jumped in price to $25,000 and $18,000 respectively.
 Dorothy was definitely the artist of the moment, and the show was a sell out.
 This intense primary market interest subsequently declined.
 By 2012 a 150 x 90 cm work of impeccable provenance had decreased in value to around $15,000.
 Still a healthy increase in value over its value pre 2002.
 But in 2015 a very fine black and white grid work measuring 122 x 198 cm purchased by Dutch uber-collector Thomas Vroom in 2001 sold for just $24,400 at Bonham's, a far from desirable outcome regardless of the depth of Vroom's pocket.

 Dorothy's MCA show and the success that followed, heralded a dearth of quality paintings in relation to the demand generated by serious collectors, and set the preconditions for a sudden rash of works on the secondary market from 2002 onward.
 While only one painting was offered for sale at auction in 2002, seven appeared in 2003, 27 in 2004 and 26 in 2005.
 However, of these 26 many were smaller and less important works which resulted in a drop in the average price that year.
 Just 16 were offered in 2006 and 19 in 2007, 15 in 2008, a staggering 32 in 2009.
 2015 was her Dorothy's best year since 2009 when her sales total was $200,930.
 At years end 14 of 18 works had sold for a total of $87,708.
+2017 saw only 9 works go to auction, of which seven sold for a respectable total of $48,556.

 Dorothy Napangardi's most successful paintings at auction have featured a network of closely knit interconnected dotted squares which build to form duotone patterned grids on dark, most often black, backgrounds.
 By randomly in-filling white dotted squares with yellow or deep red ochre dots, a mottled effect is produced as demonstrated in her top selling lot, Karntakurlangu.
 When this work sold at Sotheby’s in July 2004 (Lot 113) it more than doubled its high estimate of $60,000 taking $129,750.
 In the same auction a larger subtler piece failed to reach its low estimate of $50,000 and was passed in.
-The work later sold at Lawson-Menzies in November 2006 sale for $55,200, creating her ninth best result to date (Lot 31).
+The work later sold at Lawson-Menzies in November 2006 sale for $55,200, creating her ninth best result at the time (Lot 31).
 Dorothy’s second highest result at auction was for Karntakurlangu Jukurrpa 2003 a much larger 183 x 350 cm work on linen.
 Carrying a presale estimate of $80,000-100,000 it sold for $120,000 at Lawson~Menzies in November 2007 (Lot 62).
 This exceeded the $90,000 paid for another large work on linen measuring 175 x 300 cm titled Mina Mina 2000 which sold in Lawson-Menzies November 2006 sale ( Lot 97).

 After the tight grid paintings that achieved her best three records, the next four on the list are large works of the freer white dotted lines on black, ranging in size from over three metres in length down to 122 x 183 cm.
 These have averaged $78,556 in price.

-Dorothy Napangardi was an artist of top calibre and her highest auction results have resulted in her having one of the best records for any living artist.
+Dorothy Napangardi was an artist of top calibre and her highest auction results gaver her one of the best records for any living artist.
 Since 2009 she has constantly hovered between 20th and 25th on of the top 100 artists.
 However this acclaim is unlikely to last indefinitely.
 She tragically died while still a relatively young woman and at just 50 years of age should have had many productive years ahead of her.
 The heat her career generated from the late 1990s to 2009 will be difficult to maintain now that her repertoire is finite.
 At the time of her death, her art practice was being severely compromised by the quantity of ‘copycat paintings’ that were being produced by members of her family and others that were sold under her name.
 The closure of Gallery Gondwana, her principle agent, did not help.

 That said, buyers lucky enough to purchase works prior to her MCA show in 2002 will always be able to make a very good profit on their paintings at sale.
 However those paying higher prices in her exhibitions during the following decade will need to rely on a buoyant market and excellent provenance if they are to reep financial rewards.